vladbph/cymatix-doc/README.md

 ```
 List of codes:
     200 - Session id is provided in msg field as a string
-    201 - Deduction is provided in msg field as a JSON string
+    201 - Inference is provided in msg field as a JSON string
     202 - Info is provided in msg field as a string
     102 - Project is loading
     101 - Authentication error
     100 - Invalid parameters
 ```

 It may take few seconds for a project to be launched (if it was not before).
-If during this time client's deduction request comes to the backend, it will respond with the code `102`. ___Client must repeat the request___ until the deduction response comes back with the code `201`.
+If during this time client's inference request comes to the backend, it will respond with the code `102`. ___Client must repeat the request___ until the inference response comes back with the code `201`.
         This is the 'worst' case scenario, because projects must be loaded in prediction mode for `production` use after training is finished, thus it should be always loaded.

-# `train` section
+# `.train` section
+Alternative name is **`.user`** for readability.
 The section contains training samples.
 Formal syntax is:
 ```
 .train